jasonsouthgate/mcollective_puppetconf/README.md

 ###Server roles###

 Server roles are used, and the appropriate MCollective agents for that role are automatically deployed. e.g. nodes 1 and 2 on the subnet are mysql and memcached nodes, and nodes 3-9 are all webservers.
-Node 10 is reserved for the MCollective middleware and client:
+Node 10 is reserved for the MCollective client and middleware:

 | Node        | Role           |
 | ------------- |-------------|